rahuljoshi027/KalahGame/README.md

 It was chosen to use architectural as type - Multi-Layered Architecture with an in memory persistence layer.

 Structure -
 The project is wrapped up with Maven.
-It consists of domain , service (business logic), web (rest apis).
+It consists of 5 modules domain (holds domain objects and exceptions), service (business logic), web (web API and representation), utilities (holds common required code such as constants), security (this is disabled for now).
 The main game flow is implemented through Spring-like Chain of Responsibility pattern using Ordered interface.
 Every turn goes through pipeline of RulesApplier classes.
 Each of them is applying the rule, which is responsible for.